WeiYang-Razer/armadillo/README.md

 Use of the C++11 `auto` keyword is not recommended with Armadillo objects and expressions.

-Armadillo has a template meta-programming framework which creates short-lived temporaries that are not properly handled by `auto`.
+Armadillo has a template meta-programming framework which creates short-lived temporary objects that are not properly handled by `auto`.

 ---